Clean Air Freight

 CRP is also going to be commissioning a feasibility study into the practical infrastructure arrangements needed to implement increased rail freight into Lambeth and Southwark, including innovative combinations of freight with passengers.

 CRP’s recent study, ‘The Potential For Urban Logistics Hubs in Central London’, found that such hubs/centres are important in supporting clean and efficient freight activity throughout London.
-CRP is seeking to barriers to last mile logistics centres by running a trial Zero Emissions Last Mile Logistics Centre.
+CRP is seeking to break down barriers to last mile logistics centres by running a trial Zero Emissions Last Mile Logistics Centre.
 Actual costs and other challenges will be identified and examined, and impacts on stakeholders and local communities evaluated.
 There will be a reduction in delivery trips during the trial, reducing harmful emissions.
 Findings will be shared widely amongst industry stakeholders in London and beyond.